 Amber tint: This tint actually enhances brightness on overcast days.
 It also increases contrast against green and blue backgrounds, which could prove useful for visiting the driving range or hooking bait on the water.

-Gradient tint: With the tint deepening from the top of the lens down, this guards your eyes from overhead light, with the bottom still letting in enough light for you to see clearly. which could lend well for cycling or boating.
+Gradient tint: With the tint deepening from the top of the lens down, this guards your eyes from overhead light, with the bottom still letting in enough light for you to see clearly, which could work well for cycling or boating.

 Gray tint: Most closely resembling true color vision, gray tints can be functional for outdoor leisure and athletic activities.

 You have many options in where to buy reader sunglasses.
-If you would prefer one-on-one assistance with choosing the best pair for your vision and lifestyle, eyewear stores such as LensCrafters and Pearle Vision can give expert guidance -- with independent optometrists often on-site -- as well as a wide assortment of options, including sports sunglasses and designer brands.
+If you prefer one-on-one assistance with choosing the best pair for your vision and lifestyle, eyewear stores such as LensCrafters and Pearle Vision can give expert guidance — with independent optometrists often on-site — as well as a wide assortment of options, including sports sunglasses and designer brands.

 Many big-box stores such as Walmart Supercenters and Costco include vision centers with an assortment of brands, and you will find reader sunglasses at Walmart among the most affordable.
 If you simply want to dash into a store and grab a pair, some Walgreens locations have them, though the stock might prove limited.

-And if you feel comfortable finding the ideal pair of sun readers on your own, online retailers offer a multitude of choices.
+And if you feel comfortable finding your ideal pair of sun readers on your own, online retailers offer a multitude of choices.
 To help you get the full scope of your options, Readers.com offers many affordable reader sunglasses, and FramesDirect.com sells a host of designer and brand name products.
-You can also hunt for Amazon reader sunglasses, but the prior two websites specialize in eyewear.
+You can also hunt for reader sunglasses on Amazon, but the prior two websites specialize specifically in eyewear.

-Before you purchase a pair, consider double checking the reading magnification you require with an eye doctor.
+Before you purchase a pair of readers or reading sunglasses, consider double checking the reading magnification you require with an eye doctor.